5l1v3r1/Mrs.Robot/README.md

 ## How_it_works &#x1F49C;

-* Train a [variational autoenconder](https://blog.keras.io/building-autoencoders-in-keras.html) using TensorFlow.js on Node
+* Train a variational autoenconder (VAE) using TensorFlow.js on Node
 * The model will be trained on the [Fashion MNIST](https://github.com/zalandoresearch/fashion-mnist) dataset
-* **Multi-layer perceptron** based variational autoencoder from [here](https://github.com/keras-team/keras/blob/master/examples/variational_autoencoder.py)

   ![Google bias](https://github.com/lucylow/Mrs.Robot/blob/master/images/google_search.png)